 Are you overwhelmed with debt?
 You are not alone.
 Millions of people are struggling to make ends meet because of heavy financial obligations.
-At The Ballard Law Group, our priority is to help you resolve your financial challenges by helping you exercise your options under the federal bankruptcy code.
+At The Ballard Law Group, our priority is to assist you with resolving your financial challenges by helping you exercise your options under the federal bankruptcy code.

 It’s time to explore your options for a brighter future.

 When you file for a Chapter 7 bankruptcy in Georgia, you are essentially given a fresh start financially.
-Your assets that are not exempt from collection will then be sold, and your creditors each paid a portion of the profits.
+Your assets that are not exempt from collection will be sold, and your creditors will each be paid a portion of the profits.

 When you make the decision to file for a Chapter 13 bankruptcy in the state of Georgia, you work with your creditors to create a repayment plan.
 Over the course of three to five years, you will be expected to make regular payments to pay off your debt.
 This can prevent you from losing your home or car.
 After three to five years, your remaining debt will be discharged and you are essentially debt-free, aside from any child support, alimony, some taxes, and student loans.